waptug/pythonmap/README.md

 Other wise you can just use map4.html and this will work.

 Make sure all the files are in the same folder on your server for the api to work.

+#ToDO  read in community directory and plot map points geo locations from addresses so the directory
+updates the map as data is entered in the drupal system. make the map points link to the drupal lead posts. make them display the business name in a popup info bubble.